theopensourceway/guidebook/presenting-the-open-source-way.md

 But at the core—in addition to the *what* and the *how* that benefit your open source community—you will also learn to understand the *why*, and be able to spread those stories wherever you go.

-[^hamlet]: From "Hamlet" by William Shakespeare, Act 2 Scene 2: Polonius (aside) "Though this be madness, yet there is method in 't"
+[^hamlet]: From "Hamlet" by William Shakespeare, Act 2 Scene 2: Polonius (aside) "Though this be madness, yet there is method in 't."